Urban Farm and Kitchen

 Canning tomatoes safely is a contentious topic.
 There are many techniques and recipes out there.
 I don't personally share canning or fermenting recipes because you can never guarantee that people will actually follow the directions perfectly.
 Canning is a science, so make sure to follow approved recipes like the ones from Ball, Kerr or Bernardin.
 Your country/region may have a food safety authority and recommendations around canning and preservation.
 Do your research.

 Let us know what you think!
-Leave a comment below!please take a moment to rate the recipe and leave a comment below.
+Leave a comment below!
 It’s such a help to others.
 For more, follow along on Instagram, Facebook, and Pinterest, visit the Urban Farm Shop, or subscribe for new posts via email.

 Comments